canalplus/rx-player/doc/api/Track_Selection/setVideoTrack.md

 ### Setting the video track as soon as possible

-It is possible to set the video track before any other is chosen for that Period, by reacting to the `newAvailablePeriods` event:
+If you want to set an video track as soon as possible, for example to choose an initial video track before any other one had time to be loaded, you can perform the `setVideoTrack` call on the `newAvailablePeriods` event:
 ```js
 rxPlayer.addEventListener("newAvailablePeriods", (periods) => {
   for (const period of periods) {